 Portrayal is an optional part of a Product Specification.
 However, if consistent portrayal across all user platforms is important to an S-100 based data product, then specifying how portrayal is done becomes mandatory.
 Within S-100 product specifications this is in part done by including a Portrayal Catalogue.
 The Portrayal Catalogue is a collection of defined portrayal instructions for a Feature Catalogue, and includes portrayal functions, symbols, and portrayal context.

-Two types of portrayal catalogues are possible in S-100; XSLT and LUA.
-Part 9 of S-100 provides instructions for how a Product Specification can include an input Schema derived from the abstract schema provided, a set of mapping rules (defined in XSLT or LUA), a set of symbols (defined in SVG format), line styles, colours etc. and makes it available for use with product datasets.
-Portrayal catalogues can be created in a variety of ways, including manually and by using a Portrayal Catalogue Builder, see chapter 3.4 for more details.
+Two types of portrayal catalogues are possible in S-100 – XSLT and LUA.
+Part 9 of S-100 provides instructions for how a Product Specification can include an input Schema derived from the abstract schema provided, a set of mapping rules (defined in XSLT or LUA), a set of symbols (defined in SVG format), line styles, colours etc.; and makes it available for use with product datasets.
+Portrayal catalogues can be created in a variety of ways, including manually and by using a Portrayal Catalogue Builder; see clause 6.4 for more details.

-The IHO Hydrographic Standards and Services Committee has assigned the Nautical Cartography Working Group (NCWG) to assist with symbol design and colour selection for IHO product specifications.
+The IHO Hydrographic Standards and Services Committee (HSSC) has assigned the Nautical Cartography Working Group (NCWG) to assist with symbol design and colour selection for IHO product specifications.
 The NCWG chair can be contacted for further details.

 Portrayal catalogues can for example be provided in an exchange set and may be combined with a Feature Catalogue and datasets.
 The exact method for distribution should be defined in the Product Specification, but considerations should be given to efficient distribution and aims of reducing data volume wherever possible.
 It may therefore be beneficial to consider some form of central distribution of portrayal catalogues.

 The Product Specification should include instructions for implementers in the use of the Portrayal Catalogue, including context for the use of the data.
-Testbeds can be a good tool in learning what types of instruction is needed for the implementers.
+Testbeds can be a good tool in learning what types of instruction is needed for implementers.
 Beyond testbeds, it can be expected that practical use will reveal additional issues that should be addressed in subsequent versions of a Product Specification.

-Many of the IHO product specifications will be used in systems that have some degree of type approval requirements.
+Many of the IHO product specifications will be used in systems that have some degree of type approval requirements (for example ECDIS).
 Instructions for the classification society conducting the type approval should be added to product specifications where this is appropriate.
-These instructions should include guidance for tolerances for minor deviations and definitions of what constitute a minor deviation.
+These instructions should include guidance on tolerances for minor deviations and definitions of what constitutes a minor deviation.

 Additional information

 The Product Specification should contain all information, at a sufficient level of detail, for easy implementation by the intended stakeholders.
 However, there may be additional considerations that impact implementers, users, and other stakeholders.
-These additional considerations can be added to a section or appendix called an Implementation guide or another appropriate title.
+These additional considerations can be added to a section or appendix called an Implementation Guide, or another appropriate title.
 Such a section can be used to give context of intended use, or used to elaborate on special circumstances that impact stakeholders, and so forth.